LuisFerArredondo/Global_Suiza_Code_2022/README.md

-# Team 15600 proyect template
+# proyect template for ftc by TeamMexico

 This proyect uses the following libraries: